Print3M/securitree/_md/windows-lateral-movement/techniques/pass-the-ticket/index.md

 >
 > * Credentials (password, RC4/NT hash, AES key, kirbi file) of the target domain user.

 Having the credentials of a domain user, we can ask the DC for a new TGT for that user and inject it into the current logon session.
+This TGT is then used for authentication (e.g. using `winrs` or accessing SMB shares) with privileges of the target user.

-> **IMPORTANT**: Watch out for domain name!
-It's very important in TGT request to use FQDN (e.g. `adlab.local` instead of `adlab`).
+**Watch out for domain name!** It's very important in TGT request to use FQDN (e.g. `adlab.local` instead of `adlab`).
 Even if shortcut normally works, use FQDN in this case.

 Windows: